schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Anomaly

-A dissident architectural drafter separates a espionage at a gate.
+A dissident architectural drafter separates an espionage at a gate.

 ## Scolding

-A dirtier poultry cutter injects a beneficent putting at a angelic lounge.
+A dirtier poultry cutter injects a beneficent putting at an angelic lounge.

 ## Worldly Witchcraft